 Summary

-This position is responsible for document review of all incoming and outgoing licensed hazardous and non-hazardous waste received by the facility to ensure compliance with DOT, IATA and NRC requirements.
+This position is responsible for document review of all incoming and outgoing licensed hazardous and non¬hazardous waste received by the facility to ensure compliance with DOT, IATA, and NRC requirements.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.

-• Daily review of all shipping paperwork to ensure compliance with DOT, IATA and NRC requirements for safe transport of all waste in certified containers.
+- Daily review of all shipping paperwork to ensure compliance with DOT, IATA, and NRC requirements for safe transport of all waste in certified containers.

-• Plans activities relating to the characterization and transportation of radioactive/mixed waste and
+- Plans activities relating to the characterization and transportation of radioactive/mixed waste and hazardous/non-hazardous waste to and from the facility.

 Supervisory Responsibilities